jaychowjingjie/JHUISI-capstone-research-bio-inspired-cybersecurity/README.md

 # JHUISI-capstone-research-bio-inspired-cybersecurity
-Working with Dr. Lanier A. Watkins at JHUISI/APL, Kevin Hamilton and James Ballard on bio-inspired firewalls based on cellular mechanisms and machine learning
+Worked with Dr. Lanier A. Watkins at JHUISI/APL, Kevin Hamilton and James Ballard on bio-inspired firewalls based on cellular mechanisms and machine learning in 2019